Indirect election: Upper houses

+Legislatures

+China

+The National People's Congress of China is elected by lower level of the system of people's congress.

+Supranational

-Some examples of indirectly elected supranational legislatures include: the parliamentary assemblies of the Council of Europe, OSCE, the WEU and NATO – in all of these cases, voters elect national parliamentarians, who in turn elect some of their own members to the assembly.
+Some examples of indirectly elected supranational legislatures include: the parliamentary assemblies of the Council of Europe, OSCE and NATO – in all of these cases, voters elect national parliamentarians, who in turn elect some of their own members to the assembly.
 The same applies to bodies formed by representatives chosen by a national government, e.g. the United Nations General Assembly – assuming the national governments in question are democratically elected in the first place.